What To Do When You Can't Think of Anything to Post On Social Media

 Look at your calendar from 1 year ago

 Heck, you could even go 5 years back if you wanted.
 Are there any milestones that you'd like to talk about?
-For example, when I look back on my calendar for this week 1 year ago:
+For example, (at the time of writing) when I look back on my calendar for this week 1 year ago:

 - I was finishing up my coaching certification

 - I was gearing up for my first round of B-School

 - I was prepping for my last training session with one of my all-time favourite clients

 If I put some effort into it I could definitely write something business-y for Deadpool (like their amazing marketing campaign!?) but the other 3 are 100% business related.
 It could be a #ThrowbackThursday.
 I could give a shoutout to my clients' business and/or feature the testimonial she wrote for me.
 I could promote my new coaching service.
 And on and on.

 Engage with your audience